Arvin-a00268815/Smart-Log/README.md

 history or story.

 --------------
 The development process begins with the MVVM pattern in which user interaction happens in the UI (View) and I have used a single activity and only a single instance exists throughout the app and every page is a fragment.

-The Database or the backend process is entirely done using ROOM arhitecture which can handle DB queries and it is convenient and user friendly and much faster and provides compile time errors
+The Database or the backend process is entirely done using ROOM architecture which can handle DB queries and it is convenient and user-friendly and much faster and provides compile time errors

-The ViewModel which handles most of the interaction between UI and Database and process of the logic happens here.
+The ViewModel which handles most of the interaction between UI and Database and the process of the logic happens here.
 So, a single
 View Model is created for the entire app which handles communication.

-1. User can add a LOGBOOK with unique name and every logbook contains LOG ENTRIES
+1. A user can add a LOGBOOK with a unique name and every logbook contains LOG ENTRIES

-2. One can fill in a log entry with mandatory title and optional description and images
+2. One can fill in a log entry with a mandatory title and optional description and images

 3. Every log entry is stored in accordance with the date of creation

 4. All log entries can be edited

 5. One can move log from one logbook to another

 6. Delete of logbook and log entries are allowed.
 Once a logbook is deleted all its log entries are deleted.

 7. A log book can be converted to pdf, this option is provided in each row of the logbook and pdf conversion is done using iText library

 8. A log entry can contain images.
-To pick images a third party libraray is used ie "MediaPickerLib"
+To pick images a third party library is used ie "MediaPickerLib"

-RecyclerView is used to list LogBooks and on selection of every logBook again a list of Log Entries are shown with title and some description and date of creation.
+RecyclerView is used to list LogBooks and on the selection of every logBook again a list of Log Entries are shown with title and some description and date of creation.

 All the icons used are android default icons found in [https://material.io/tools/icons/?style=baseline](https://material.io/tools/icons/?style=baseline)